 For people working in the Early Years in Ireland.
 Become an INclusion COordinator (INCO) with the LINC Programme.

-The LINC Special Purpose Award
+The LINC Programme

-Eligibility & Exemptions for the LINC Special Purpose Award
+Eligibility & Exemptions for the LINC Programme

 The Role of the INclusion COordinator